Why it’s taking so long to build Wichita’s new transit center

 Because the City tapped into federal funds, federal officials had to approve any changes to existing plans.
 The pandemic slowed communications.

-“We went from, in some cases, being able to have immediate back and forth with some departments in Washington to waiting up to 6-8 weeks before we could get an email reply because they are swamped,” Whipple said.
+“We went from, in some cases, being able to have immediate back and forth with some departments in Washington to waiting up to six to eight weeks before we could get an email reply because they are swamped,” Whipple said.

 Some commuters have reservations about the transit center moving from downtown to Delano.